samoshkin/vim-mergetool/readme.md

 ```

 **[AS2]**: When using `vim-mergetool` from a running Vim instance, as opposite to running as a `git-mergetool`, it's assumed that `cwd` of running Vim instance is set to repository root dir, and that Git merge is in progress.

-## Alternative solutions

-- default `vimdiff` merge tool.
-Shows layout with 3 vertical splits: `LOCAL`, `REMOTE`, `BASE` revisions, and the horizontal split at the bottom with a `MERGED` file, containing raw conflict markers.
-- [vim-fugitive](https://github.com/tpope/vim-fugitive) `:Gdiff` command, which automatically detects conflict markers in a file and switches into 3-way diff.
-Shows 3 vertical splits: `LOCAL`, `REMOTE` revisions and `MERGED` file in the middle with raw conflict markers.
-- [whiteinge/diffconflicts](https://github.com/whiteinge/diffconflicts).
-Parses `MERGED` file and removes conflict markers to pick up one side of a conflict.
-Default to 2-split layout with `local` and `remote` revisions.
-- Drop using Vim as a mergetool.
-Use some GUI program, like [DiffMerge](https://sourcegear.com/diffmerge/) or [Kdiff3](http://kdiff3.sourceforge.net/).
-Better is to use both though.

 ## Credits
 Was inspired by [whiteinge/diffconflicts](https://github.com/whiteinge/diffconflicts).